aperullo/grayskull/examples/k8s/platform-usage/readme.md

 persistentvolumeclaim/redis-pvc created
 ```

-## Kubernetes Manifest
+## Basic App Manifest

 The parts of the Kubernetes manifest (`sample.yml`) that are used to get the app itself up and running are the `ConfigMap`, `Deployment`, and `Service` sections at the top of the file.

-The `Ingress` section is used to expose the app to external users.
+The `application.properties` section in `ConfigMap` override values that are set in `application.properties`.

 ```yml
 apiVersion: v1